 Digital Object Identifier (DOI)

 Elam, Carol L.; Weaver, Anthony D.; Whittler, Elmer T.; Stratton, Terry D.; Asher, Linda M.; Scott, Kimberly L.; and Wilson, Emery A., "Discerning Applicants' Interests in Rural Medicine: A Textual Analysis of Admission Essays" (2015).
-Medical Education Faculty Publications.
+Medical Student Education Faculty Publications.
 1.